 Paul rightly notes that, unlike most of our products, the RF Router is not as much of a simple ‘plug-and-play product; it does take a little effort but it’s an effort which is well worth the time and there is a comprehensive guide available.
 He adds that, as a company, we are very keen to offer support in areas like this and he encourages you to discuss your set-up with us to ensure you get the most out of the product:

 "I have to add here, I love this willingness of Russ Andrews to actively communicate with the hi-fi public.
 These days, I tend to be surprised when I’m not talking to an Internet bot or a machine on the phone.
 There really is nothing like talking to a human being.
 Especially when potentially confusing hi-fi questions are the topic in hand."

 Paul goes on to say that, although the RF Router may initially appear quite complicated to set-up “after a chat and some explanatory clarification, it will then appear straight forward and pretty simple indeed”.

-Russ has produced a guide explaining how to effectively ground your system: click here to download our 'Optimising Your Grounding' guide
+Russ has produced a guide explaining how to effectively ground your system: click here to read our Grounding guide